|Department of Mathematics & Statistics|

 Applicants should submit through the Brock Careers website at the link below by March 31, 2020 (indicating file number stated above), a cover letter, a curriculum vitae, samples of recent publications, statements of research and teaching interests:

 Three letters of recommendation (letters of reference) should be directly sent from the referee to:

-Mathematics of Data Science Search Committee
+Data Science and Statistical Theory Search Committee

 Department of Mathematics and Statistics

 Review of applications will commence on April 1, 2020 and will continue until the position is filled.